Home > Pinelands Podcast

 EPISODE 1 – Diversity, Youth and Inclusion in Environmental Education and Advocacy with Charles Johnson III

-Our guest is Charles Johnson III, the Education Director at Pinelands Adventures.
+Our guest is Charles Johnson III.
 We discuss youth environmental education, diversity and inclusion in environmental advocacy, and the progress that Charles wants to make in the spreading of knowledge about nature.
 Hosted by Jason Howell.
 Music – Chad Crouch – Algorithms.
 (9/8/21)

 Spotify